dgor82/dgor82.github.io/style_guide_practices.md

 1. This means, the PRs are merged into main **before** reviews: reviews shall be conducted post-merger and a corresponding GitHub project-task is generated automatically.

 This approach to CI supports a truly _continuous_ integration without delays from waiting for manual PR reviews.
-Full test-coverage / TDD should ensure well-enough that no breaking changes are introduced into main.
+Full test-coverage should ensure well-enough that no breaking changes are introduced into main.
 The entire workflow should be automated with project-specific shell scripts designed to run on dev's machines.